ucan-wg/invocation/README.md

 The `v` field MUST contain the version of the invocation object  schema.

-### 3.1.3 Capabilities
+### 3.1.3 Run Capabilities

-The OPTIONAL `run` field specifies which actions contained in the UCAN are to be run during the invocation.
+The OPTIONAL `run` field MUST reference the actions contained in the UCAN are to be run during the invocation.
 To run all actions in the underlying UCAN, the `"*"` value MUST be used.
 If only specific actions (or [pipelines](FIXME)) are intended to be run, then they MUST be treated as a UCAN attenuation: all actions MUST be backed by a matching capability of equal or lesser scope.

+The only difference for the attenuated case is that [promises](FIXME) MAY also be used as inputs to fields.

 ### 3.1.4 Nonce